jhoooooo/chatbox/Premades/Pink-With-Gifs/readme.txt

 Gifs.

+- You might have to tinker with the image position, height and width in css accordingly or it will show up blurred.

+/////

 -- You can use css pseudo element ::before/::after to add images to the chatbox.
--- You have to increase the gifs size manually.
 -- You can also further customize using javascript, for example to randomize the images for each messages shown.